yt-project/yt/CONTRIBUTING.rst

 The simplest way to submit changes to yt is to do the following:

-* Build yt from the Mercurial repository
+* Build yt from the git repository
 * Navigate to the root of the yt repository
 * Make some changes and commit them
 * Fork the `yt repository on BitBucket <https://bitbucket.org/yt_analysis/yt>`_